LivePersonInc/knowledge-center-archive/pages/documents/Getting Started/Quick-start/twilio-sms-connector-setup.md

    * APAC (Asia Pacific) accounts: **https://sy.msg-gw.liveperson.net/api/ACCOUNT#/default/twilio**

-## Step 2: Connect Twilio to LiveEngage
+## Step 2: Connect Twilio to the Conversational Cloud

-In LiveEngage, in the Campaign Builder (which you can access from the left sidebar), click on **Data Sources** in the footnote.
+In the Conversational Cloud, in the Campaign Builder (which you can access from the left sidebar), click on **Data Sources** in the footnote.

 ![](img/data-sources.png)